puppetlabs/puppetlabs-stdlib/README.md

 #### `stdlib::ip_in_range`

-A Puppet function that determine whether an IPv4 address is within the IPv4 CIDR.
+A Puppet function that determines whether an IPv4 address is within the IPv4 CIDR.
 Returns true if the ipaddress is within the given CIDRs.

 ```puppet
 $ranges = ['192.168.0.0/24', '10.10.10.0/24']